-New Marlborough artist Nanci Worthington will lead a workshop on nature journaling Bartholomew’s Cobble to capture what you see, hear and feel on paper.SEE EVENT
+New Marlborough artist Nanci Worthington will lead a nature journaling session outdoors at Bartholomew’s Cobble.SEE EVENT

 rare outcrop of quartzite and marble along the Housatonic River nurtures more than 800 kinds of plants.
 Bartholomew’s Cobble shelters one of the greatest diversities of ferns in North America.
 As many as 50 varieties of wildflowers grow here, warm and protected between the rock and the river.